iterami/Docs.htm/common/guides/json.md

         1, 1, 1, 1
       ],

-      // Array of numbers indicating the position of each vertex,
+      // Required array of numbers indicating the position of each vertex,
       // relative to the position of the entity.
       "vertices": [
         10, 0, -10, 1,